 To clarify, we’re talking about work anniversaries rather than wedding anniversaries!
 Remembering your employees’ birthdays is just a nice thing to do.
 It shows you value them and it doesn’t take a lot of effort to set up a calendar reminder and buy a bunch of birthday cards to keep in your desk drawer.

-When it comes to anniversaries, celebrating someone’s first, second, eighth, or twentieth year working for the company is another good way of saying ‘hey, we recognise you and your length of service.’
+When it comes to anniversaries, celebrating someone’s first, second, eighth, or twentieth year working for the company is another good way of saying ‘hey, we recognize you and your length of service.’

 Of course, it’s not common in this day and age that anyone stays with one ‘firm’ for a solid 25 years, so it’s more likely you’ll want to commemorate the occasion with cream cakes or a team lunch as opposed to a gold carriage clock!